The MIG welding process and more

-In MIG/MAG welding, an arc is created with the power supply through the welding gun between the welding wire being fed and the workpiece.
+In MIG/MAG welding, an arc is created with the power source through the welding gun between the welding wire being fed and the workpiece.
 The arc fuses the material being welded and the welding wire, thus creating the weld.
 The wire feeder continuously feeds welding wire through the welding gun throughout the welding process.
 The welding gun also provides shielding gas to the weld.

 The MIG and MAG welding methods differ from each other in that MIG (metal inert gas) welding uses an inert shielding gas, which does not participate in the welding process, while MAG (metal active gas) welding employs an active shielding gas that participates in the welding process.

 Usually, the shielding gas contains active carbon dioxide or oxygen, and therefore MAG welding is by far more common than MIG welding.
 In fact, the term MIG welding is often accidentally used in connection with MAG welding.

 Today, MIG/MAG welding is used nearly everywhere in the welding industry.
 The largest users are heavy and medium-heavy industry, such as shipbuilding, manufacturers of steel structures, pipelines, and pressurized containers, as well as repair and maintenance businesses.

-MIG/MAG welding is also commonly used in sheet metal industry, particularly in the car industry, body shops, and small industry.
+MIG/MAG welding is also commonly used in the sheet metal industry, particularly in the car industry, body shops, and small industry.
 Hobbyists and home users also most commonly have a MIG/MAG welding machine.